The Last Days<br>of Raggedy<br>Anne & Andy

 “No!!” he screamed as he stumbled into the small room.
 His ankle slammed into the side of the desk, which was way too big for the room.
 But he didn’t feel it.
 All he could feel was the sheer terror on Anne’s face as she struggled to push the thing off of her.

-When he reached her, he grabbed the thing’s hair and attempted to pull its head away from his her neck.
+When he reached her, he grabbed the thing’s hair and attempted to pull its head away from its neck.
 But the scalp cleanly peeled away from its head, exposing its bloodied, rancid skull.

 Next, he grabbed its shirt collar and yanked violently.
 The hissing undead corpse flailed uncontrollably as Andy’s shear strength sent it flying across and over the desk.